Gitorious-backup/gitorious-wiki/WebHooks.markdown

     }
   ],
   "project": {
-    "description": "q is a django project for hosting and organizing your ebook collection.", "name": "q"
+    "description": "a webapp to organize your ebook collectsion.", "name": "q"
   },
   "pushed_at": "2012-01-10T11:09:25-07:00",